SoftwareAG/c8y-docs/README.md

   - 2nd level - renders as a single page, for example *<http://cumulocity.com/guides/users-guide/administration/>*
     - Anchor section - anchor tag in the subsection page, for example *<http://cumulocity.com/guides//users-guide/administration/#managing-permissions>*

-The architecture is built with a mix of front matter and directory structure.
+The website is built with a mix of front matter and directory structure.

 ## Structure - /docs (for CD and yearly releases)